peteseta/physics-ia/main.typ

 required for the experiment and no consumable materials are used, limiting this experiment's environmental impacts.

-#pagebreak()
 = Analysis
-== Raw Data - Time-Domain
-// 1. raw from recording
-// Show one graph/table of data from MATLAB and explain how the highest amplitude harmonic frequency was selected (excerpt of...) - time domain to frequency domain
-// after FFT, which does bla bla bla, we get all the frequencies for trials and variations

-#figure(caption: "Example of frequency-domain data showing harmonic peaks", [
-  #image("figures/matlab_fft.png", width: 80%)
-]) <matlab_fft_figure>

-As an example, @matlab_fft_figure shows the frequency-domain data for a specific trial and variation, which has been converted by the program from the time series data (omitted because it cannot be represented meaningfully in text/table form).

-Each harmonic frequency is represented by a peak in the data and is marked #sym.circle H2 (#nth(2) harmonic) thorough #sym.circle H40 (#nth(40) harmonic) for clarity.

-// qualitative observations
-#align(center)[#smallcaps("Qualitative Observations")]
-- I observed that plucking near the ends of the string created a harsher, "tinny" sound.
-- On the other hand, plucking near the middle of the string created a fuller sound.
-- This contrast is likely a result of a change in harmonic composition, where the harsher sound is a result of a reduced presence of mid frequencies, around 500Hz to 2000Hz, and the fuller sound is a result of a more balanced frequency spectrum.

-#pagebreak()
 == Raw Data - Frequency-Domain
 // 2. after all the highest-amplitude harmonics are identified
 // Show raw data table of all selected frequencies across trials and variations